lzrrr/Distributed-Frequent-Pattern-Mining/README.md

 # Installation

 # Running
+1. Running PARTITION to obtain a partition.
-1. Distributed Frequent Pattern Mining(master) is a server program, before running, it is necessary to specify the number of client nodes, threshold size and top-K value size.
+2. Distributed Frequent Pattern Mining(master) is a server program, before running, it is necessary to specify the number of client nodes, threshold size and top-K value size.
-2. Distributed Frequent Pattern Mining(client) is a client program, before running, you need to specify the client serial number, maximum number of threads, client ip address, split subgraph path.
+3. Distributed Frequent Pattern Mining(client) is a client program, before running, you need to specify the client serial number, maximum number of threads, client ip address, split subgraph path.
-3. Mining process: first run the server program in the server node, and then start the client program from 1 to n in each client node.
+4. Mining process: first run the server program in the server node, and then start the client program from 1 to n in each client node.
 # Output
 DMINER outputs the elapsed time,datashipment and frequent patterns on the standard output.